wkumari/draft-wkumari-dnsop-alt-tld/README.md

    special handling of this particular alternate namespace.

    In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
-These new strings are "alternate" strings and are not registered anywhere or part of the DNS.
-However they appear to users and to some applications to be TLDs.
-Issues may arise if they are looked up in the DNS.
-These include:
+These strings are not registered anywhere nor are they part of the DNS.
+   However they appear to users and to some applications to be TLDs, and issues may arise if they are looked up in the DNS.

-   o  User confusion: If someone emails a link of the form
-      foo.bar.pseudo-TLD to someone who does not have the necessary software to resolve names in the pseudo-TLD namespace, the name will not resolve and the user may become confused.

-   o  Excess traffic hitting the DNS root: Lookups leak out of the
-      pseudo-TLD namespace and end up hitting the DNS root nameservers.

-   o  Collisions: If the pseudo-TLD is eventually delegated from the
-      root zone, the lookup behavior will change in a non-deterministic fashion.

-   o  Lack of success for the user's original goal.

    An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a